-My Swedish friend is going to Los Angeles.
-I’m jealous.
+My Swedish friend is going to Los Angeles and I’m jealous.
 Maybe next year I’ll go.
-I have a hankering for the Pacific Coast, and for edgy innovative California on the edge of the map.
-I want to cycle the Santa Monica Strand and explore new parts of the city that I haven’t explored yet, like Topanga.
+I have a hankering for the Pacific Coast, for edgy innovative California on the edge of the map.
+I want to cycle the Santa Monica Strand and explore parts of the city that I haven’t explored yet, like Topanga.
 I want to cruise the coast along the PCH up to Santa Barbara where my cousins live.
 I want to visit Nepenthe in Big Sur, the dramatic cliff restaurant overlooking redwoods and the ocean below.
-I want to return to Napa (or was it Sonoma?) where my Californian friend, Lori, took me to sample “cabs” and pinot noir and eat delicious meals.
+I want to return to Napa (or was it Sonoma?) where my Californian friend, Lori, took me to sample “cabs” and pinot noir.
 I want to visit Sequoia or Yosemite.
 I want to stargaze at Griffith Park Observatory, then drive through the desert to float in a Palm Springs swimming pool, a large cocktail in hand.
 I want to visit those mid-century houses in Palm Springs, Frank Sinatra’s and Cary Grant’s included.
-So many things to see and do in America’s third-largest state, but, alas, not enough time in which to see and do all.
+So many things to see and do in America’s third-largest state, but, alas, so little time in which to see and do all.
 I’d like to live somewhere in CA, away from wildfires and Republicans, for six months to a year and explore all that CA has to offer.

-Despite the toxicity in the Maison Blanche, this Pacific state is still a hot destination for residents of France.
+This Pacific state is a hot destination for residents of France.

-I’ve sent my friend these two awesome videos –
+I’ve sent my friend these two visually awesome videos –

 If you can’t expand the video below to full screen, go to VIMEO and type in Ian Wood, Los Angeles.
 This drone video is gorgeous; you need to see it on full screen.